 14: Using rocks to capture carbon at big scale! -Interview with Lithos Co-Founder and CEO, Mary Yap

-Mary Yap is co-founder and CEO at Lithos Carbon, a leading company transforming farmland into carbon capture centers.
+Mary Yap is the co-founder and CEO at Lithos Carbon, a leading company transforming farmland into carbon capture centers.

 Lithos Carbon's mission is to accelerate mineral weathering — an integral process in the Earth's carbon cycle that naturally captures CO₂ at the gigaton scale.
 She studied plant biology at The University of Chicago and later obtained a degree in Geology and Planetary Sciences at Yale University, where she conducted award-winning scientific and urban research on the climate crisis.
 Before devoting her life to climate solutions, Mary spent over six years building early-stage startups.